 The political colour which the rivalry between the Caliphs of Baghdād and Cairo lends to the Sultān's persecution of the Carmathians, takes much of the fanatic out of him.
 When his mind was not biassed by any such considerations, he showed a laudable spirit of toleration for religious differences.
 In India, for example, he is not said to have forced any Hindū to abjure his religion, or to have put any person to death for the sake of his conscience.
 He had, however, the missionary spirit in him, and the preacher invariably followed in the wake of his victorious army.
 Mosques were erected all over the conquered country and preachers were appointed to instruct the Hindūs in the simple faith of their conquerors.
 Some Hindū rājās are said to have embraced Islam, but they did so most probably as a political shift to escape the fury of the conqueror and returned to their faith as soon as his back was turned on them.
+Some critics hold that "a hurning hatted" for Islam was created in the Hindū back was turned on them.
 Some critics hold that "a burning hatred" for Islam was created in the Hindū mind because Islam was presented "in the guise of plundering armies".
-This view, however, is not convincing.
-The Hindus rejected Islam as their national religion because of the fundamental and irreconcilable differences between Islam and Hinduism.
+This view, however, is not con-vincing.
+The Hindūs rejected Islam as their national religion because of the fundamental and irreconcilable differences between Islam and Hindūism.
 Islam, with its definite articles of faith, could not appeal to the average Hindū to whom religion had never meant any specified set of doctrines.
 To regard an idol as a helpless piece of stone, instead of a source of life and death, and to believe in one Omnipotent God, instead of myriads of deities one of which could be played off against the other, was diametrically opposed to Hindū ways of thinking.
-To this fundamental difference was added the hostility of the Brahmin, whose keen eye must have foreseen that the propagation of the demo-cratic principles of Islam would undoubtedly bring about a social revolution and breakdown of the caste
+To this fundamental difference was added the hostility of the Brahmin, whose keen eye must have foreseen that the propagation of the demomust have foreseen that the propagation of the demo-cratic principles of Islam would undoubtedly bring about a social revolution and breakdown of the caste